project-striker/project-striker.github.io/sociology.md

 **Functionalists** believe education allows social mobility. <u>If</u> there is <u>equal opportunity</u>, meaning **socio-economic background is eliminated**, the true level of individuals **based on their abilities and effort can be reached.** This is known as **meritocracy**.
 Functionalists believe that the education system is fair because it is based on shared values.

-However, according to <u>**Marxists**,</u> social class, gender, and ethnicity play a bigger part than meritocracy.
+However, according to **Marxists**, social class, gender, and ethnicity play a bigger part than meritocracy.
 Thus, schools produce ascribed inequalities.
 Wealthier parents are able to provide their children with advantages by throwing money at, example, private tutors.
 Those students have sponsor mobility, while less fortunate students lack social and cultural capital.
 Marxists see mobility as a safety valve: The brightest working class people are recruited to be part of the ruling class, so that potential leaders of the working class are eliminated, making revolution less likely.

 **How “internal” and “external” factors affect achievements in school**